 When people tell me they've been to Belgium, they've usually just been to Brussels and/or Bruges.
 Those are great places for sure but limiting yourself to these two cities would do the country injustice.
 There are castles in Belgium to be explored, trails to be walked, memorials to go silent for.

-Let me show you some of the best places to visit in Belgium and give you all the information you need to plan your own Belgium vacation in this Belgium Travel Guide.
+Let me show you some of the best places to visit in Belgium, some insider tips and give you all the information you need to plan your own Belgium vacation in this Belgium Travel Guide.

 - Belgian provinces and the capital of Brussels